pexip/os-celery/docs/getting-started/first-steps-with-celery.rst

 For a complete reference of configuration options, see :ref:`configuration`.

-To demonstrate the power of configuration files, this how you would route a misbehaving task to a dedicated queue:
+To demonstrate the power of configuration files, this is how you would route a misbehaving task to a dedicated queue:

 :file:`celeryconfig.py`: